The Guitar Man: Cover versions

-The song has been covered by David J on his 2003 album Estranged, Cake on their 2004 album Pressure Chief, Starflyer 59 on their 2007 vinyl collection Ghosts of the Future, and Bobby Bare Jr. on his American Bread EP.
-Hank Marvin released his album Guitar Man with a cover version of the song.
-In 2012 Wreckless Eric and Amy Rigby recorded a version for a fund raising CD titled Super Hits of the Seventies for radio station WFMU.
+The song has been covered by David J on his 2003 album Estranged, Cake on their 2004 album Pressure Chief, Starflyer 59 on their 2007 vinyl collection Ghosts of the Future, Bobby Bare Jr. on his American Bread EP, and Jericho Rosales on his 2009 album Change.
+Hank Marvin released his album Guitar Man with a cover of the song.
+In 2012, Wreckless Eric and Amy Rigby recorded a version for a fund raising CD titled Super Hits of the Seventies for radio station WFMU.
+The song is also featured on Keith Urban's 2026 album, Flow State.